reactiveui/website/input/docs/handbook/observable-as-property-helper/index.md

-The ObservableAsPropertyHelper (OAPH) is a class that simplifies the interop between an IObservable and a property on your View Model.
+The ObservableAsPropertyHelper (OAPH) is a class that simplifies the interop between an IObservable and a property on your ViewModel.
 It allows you to have a property which reflects the latest value that has been sent through the IObservable<T> stream.

+It is important to note, that OAPH will not set the property value immediatly, but will rather schedule it on provided, or default scheduler.
+For bussiness critical parts of code, `[Reactive]` property with `.BindTo()` should be used.

 It will invoke the `INotifyPropertyChanged` and `INotifyPropertyChanging` based events for the View Model when the observable emits a new value. `ObservableAsPropertyHelper<T>` is very similar to a Lazy<T> in so far as it provides a Value member which provides the latest value of the Observable<T>.
 They are often read-only and reflect the IObservable<T> stream.
 It is common to combine ObservableAsPropertyHelper<T> with the `WhenAny` extensions.